A place to weave humans into a profound connection with the wisdom of the landscape.

 A Story from the tree

-What we share here was heard from the loud cries of a cork oak tree standing like a shepherd at the edge of the wild land.
+We heard the loud cries of a cork oak tree standing like a shepherd at the edge of the wild land.
 Over 20 years of listening to land and place and creating art, architecture and land projects attuned us to hear the call.

 We first heard the call that something with the land upon which it stood was changing.
 After we investigated this with the local mayor we discovered that the land that had been held in the same family for over a hundred years was being prepared for sale.
 Prepared to be presented to developers to create an intensive cherry farm that would remove the natural landscape of native trees and rocks, creating a project that would affect the natural water table and river system, in fact the entire ecosystem.
 We got the phone number of the owners and called them, they explained the plan.
 With the trees in our hearts we said “WE will buy it”.
 Clear as clear.